 No one would deny that the old logo was in need of a shake-up, but it had some personality at least.
 The lesson here: don't sacrifice the soul of a brand in an attempt to feel contemporary, especially if you miss the mark with that too.

-While Uber may well have been in need of a branding update to make it fit-for-purpose for its relentless global expansion, the rebrand it received left people dazed and confused.
+While Uber may well have been in need of a branding update to make it fit-for-purpose for its relentless global expansion, the rebrand it received in 2016 left people dazed and confused.

 The lesson?
 If you're on the cusp of 'owning' a letter in a crowded, space-restricted environment like a mobile screen – 'U' for Uber could have achieved the kind of recognition that Facebook has built for its 'f' icon, for instance – then try not to fumble that opportunity.